 Please include your telephone number so I can put it on the customs form.
 Then if there are problems, your local Post Office or Customs agency can contact you directly.
 I have had items returned when there were delivery problems.

 Whether you pay by PayPal or credit card, please send me a separate email letting me know you have done so.
 Not all of PayPal's "You've got Money" notices get through my ISP's overzealous spam filter.

 Also, please verify that the address you have on file with PayPal is current.
 (I have had some problems with this lately)

 Small, heavy items, like cotter presses, are shipped in US Postal Service Small Flat Rate Boxes.
-Again, tracking is available to a few select countries.
-Weight limit for both is 4 pounds (1.8144 Kg.).
+Tracking is available to a few select countries.

 I will not ship via UPS, FedEx or other private shippers, NO EXCEPTIONS.

 countries send tracking information back to the US Postal Service.
 For countries that do not, the last location you will see if you try tracking the package is Chicago, IL USA.
 That is where most packages from Minneapolis to other countries are put on the airplane.